infoatgodreams/GoDreams-Repository/Roll Ups/Education/Education.md

 * USAID and CRS (2008) point out that basic education in primary and secondary levels contribute to the reduction of poverty.
 It increases labour productivity, improves health and enables people to participate fully in the economy and the development of their societies.
 * Thus OVC need educational interventions as they are at risk of becoming infected with HIV due to economic hardships, reduced parental care and protection and increased susceptibility to abuse, and exploitation.

+According to a paper on the educational outcomes of children in care,
+- In the UK, it is evident that looked after children were being failed by the education system as far back as the 1980s.
+When data started to be collected, the clearest indicator of this was the number of children leaving care with no school qualifications of any kind (Jackson et al., 2005).
+* A 2008 literature review published in the USA found that children in OHC demonstrated several academic risks, which was partly caused by multiple disruptions in schooling due to changes in placements
+* Research also indicates that children in care in Canada have poorer educational outcomes than their same age peers (Dill et al., 2012; Flynn et al., 2012)
+* Australian Institute of Health and Welfare (AIHW) data has long indicated that children in care have lower reading and numeracy test scores than their peers (AIHW, 2007; 2011).
+A 2007 study looked at 47 young people discharged from care in NSW in the 1990s.
+The study found that these young people were half more likely to have finished Year 12 than their peers in the general population.
+Almost 20% of the care leavers involved in the study had not completed Year 10 (Cashmore et al., 2007).
+* An important finding is that some young people in OHC do have successful educational outcomes.
+They are the young people who are participating in or have completed a post-secondary qualification at university or other institution.

 # Major challenges of learning for OVC
 - According to a report that looks at child performance in five different sites in developing countries[^1], The ill effects of being an orphaned or abandoned child (OAC) in a LMIC are reported to include fewer years of schooling, poorer school performance, poorer households, less adequate housing, increased malnutrition, higher morbidity and mortality, poorer access to medical care, and a higher prevalence of depression